 His favourite part of the job is meeting new people, building relationships with clients, and helping them select the best material for their project.

-When he’s not multitasking at work, he loves spending time outdoors with his kids and family.
-He can relate to the struggles when renovating your home since he is busy with the transformation of his own house at the moment.
+When he’s not multitasking at work, he loves spending time outdoors with his wife and family, As such, Michael can relate to the struggles when renovating a home since he is busy with the transformation of his own house at the moment.

-We’ve asked him what materials he is planning to install at his own home, and it is no surprise that he selected natural materials, using our Luna Chiaro Limestone, plenty of timber and oak as well as natural stone benchtop for the kitchen.
+No surprise that he selected Sareen Stone’s Luna Chiaro Limestone, along with plenty of timber and oak as well as natural stone benchtop for the kitchen.